Understanding Support: What Does It Really Mean?

 Childcare help to allow me time to rest or workout.

 Working out and movement helps alleviate the pain in my hands, feet, and muscles caused by MS. That is a symptom I experience every day.
 Working out in the morning is far more realistic for me than attempting to after a long day at work when my symptoms have worsened.
-Because I handle my son's morning routine and get him to school, I am unable to workout in the mornings and am often unable to after work because of worsening symptoms.
-I need help with my son to allow me the time needed to care for myself, but because of our work schedules, this isn't always an option between my husband and I.
+With a toddler at home, a full night's sleep isn't always guarenteed.
+When I am able to get up at 4:30am to go to the gym, I am so grateful for my husband's support and help with our son so that I can start my day with movement.

-A friend coming to hang out with my son for an hour while I rest.
+A friend coming to hang out with my son for an hour while I rest, is another great example of support.

 Family or friends coming over to make dinner, or do the laundry, or watch my son for a bit.

-Let me be clear- this is just a sometimes thing or during times when my husband is out of town for work.
+Let me be clear- this is just a sometimes thing or during times when my husband is out of town for work--especially when he is out of town for work.
 I'm not asking anyone to be a fulltime caregiver here.

-One thing that has grown to irk me more and more is when so many offer to help but then don't actively, assertively offer to help.
+One of the worst things someone is when so many offer to help but then don't actively, assertively offer to help.
 Saying you can help and actually showing up or saying "This week on Wednesday, let me watch your son for an hour for you" are two very different things.
-Or when the "wish we could" or "wish this or that" phrases come up- that feels like a hard slap upside my face (if I'm just being honest) because- you can.
+Or when the "wish we could" or "wish this or that" phrases come up- that feels like a hard slap upside my face (if I'm just being honest) because- you can if you want.
+People with chronic illnesses have good days and bad and have varying symptom severity.
+So, you could base your loved one's support on their specific needs and challenges.

 what does support look like for you?